Mirza404/web-tutorial-2025/week-2/Description.md

 #### Part 3
 Accessibility (so your site doesn’t suck for people)

 Accessibility in HTML means making your webpage usable by everyone, including people with disabilities (visual impairment, motor disabilities, cognitive limitations, etc.).
-W3Schools has a full “Accessibility” tutorial.
-W3Schools
-+1

 Here are the key things to cover in your first tutorial:

 Use semantic HTML
 As already noted: using correct tags (`<header>`, `<nav>`, `<main>`, `<article>`, etc.) helps assistive technologies understand your page structure.
-W3Schools
-+1

 Alternative text for images (`alt`)
 Every `<img>` should have an `alt` attribute describing the image (for screen readers).

 Labels for form controls
 If you include forms later, always associate `<label>` with `<input>` (using `for` attribute) so screen readers know what the input is for.
-W3Schools

 Heading structure & levels
 Use headings in a hierarchical order (`h1` → `h2` → `h3`, not jumping `h1` → `h4`).
 This helps screen reader users scan content.
-W3Schools

 Keyboard accessibility / interactive elements
 Make sure links and buttons can be used by keyboard (Tab, Enter).
 Don’t rely solely on mouse events.
-W3Schools discusses buttons / links accessibility.
-W3Schools

 Landmarks / page regions
 The semantic tags above are also “landmarks” so screen reader users can jump to sections (`<header>`, `<nav>`, `<main>`, `<footer>`) easily.
-W3Schools

 Color contrast
 Make sure text vs background has enough contrast so people with low vision or colorblindness can read.
-W3Schools
-+1

 Error messages & feedback
 If you make forms later, errors should be perceivable (not only color), understandable, etc.
-W3Schools

 ARIA / roles / accessibility metadata
 If you ever create custom controls (not just using built-in HTML), you may need ARIA attributes (`role`, `aria-label`, etc.).